Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 ))
 ```

 We will also have to consider a resampling strategy.
 Since cross-validated results demonstrated similar error rates, let's use a holdout sample.
-We'll use classification error as our measure.
+Again, we'll use classification error as our measure.